Marketing

 Let’s unpack that, shall we?

-CRM to Ad Networks: It’s a good practice to send data about prospects as they move from Lead to MQL to SQL to Opportunity to Closed Won to the Ad Networks.
-This gives your Ad Networs to learn over time about the kind of leads you want and start optimizing for it.
+CRM to Ad Networks: It’s a good practice to send data about prospects as they move from Lead to MQL to SQL to Opportunity to Closed Won to your Ad Networks.
+This gives your Ad Networks data to learn over time about the kind of leads you want and start optimizing for it.

 Ad Networks to CRM: This integration is useful especially if you want to do any sort of last touch attribution.
 For example, when a contact gets created after they clicked on a Google Ad, HubSpot can immediately add properties to the contact to let you know that this specific lead was created after they clicked on a Google Ad campaign.

 Demo Scheduler to CRM: Once meetings are booked from the demo request page, you’d want all the data to get synced to your CRM.
-This allows you to know immediately of the people who requested a demo, how many of them have scheduled meetings with your sales reps.
+This allows you to know immediately how many people requested a demo, how many of them have scheduled meetings with your sales reps, how many of them actually came for the call vs no-show vs cancelled, and also see which campaigns led to which meeting outcomes.

 Analytics to Ad Networks: One of the coolest capabilities of Google Analytics is you can segment your traffic and send that data to Google Ads to run some very specific retargeting campaigns.
 Kinda sad that you can’t do this natively for LinkedIn Ads or Facebook Ads.